artfulrobot/et_ftse/README.md

 Run `npm run watch` or `npm run build`

+The searchable select element is provided by https://www.npmjs.com/package/vue-search-select which has a MIT license.

 ## Data

 The data is pulled from two csv files, `companies.csv` and `gpg.csv`.